top of page

 VACCINATIONS

-Vaccinations or medications?
 Yellow Fever (Compulsory) Typhoid, Hepatitis A, Diphtheria are not necessary though.
-We recommend that you contact a travel clinic near you at least 3 months before you plan to travel.
+We recommend that you contact a travel clinic near you at least 3 months before traveling.

 Safety in Togo

-No worries!!
-It is said that Togo is not safe due to an increase in violent crime, social unrest and politically motivated demonstrations.
-That is why we are here for you in Togo to protect and give you maximum security and safety.
+This is why we are here for you.
+Togo in general is very peaceful and safe.
 We take the safety and security of all our volunteers very seriously and make sure our volunteers are safe from the first day they arrive till the last day they get into the plane back home.
 You are perfectly safe in Togo volunteering with us alone or in a group.
 There are lots of fun here!

-But to be honest, Just like in Ghana, the most annoying issue will be all the unwanted attention that you will receive as a single young, white female or male traveler.
+Just like in Ghana, take note of unwanted attention that you will receive as a single young, white female or male traveler.
 A lot of this attention will be preferential, with people being extra kind or extra helpful.
 But you will also receive countless marriage proposals daily.
 Never be rude and just accept it as the playful offer that it is intended to be.
 If you are not married, you can avoid a lot of this by telling unwanted suitors about your " husband" and the "three children" you have with him.

 Working hours and reponsibilities!